Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ollama run gemma4:e4b "Create a short description for this product: ..."

-⚠️ Note: if you need the absolute minimum RAM and the old gemma:2b (~1.6GB) worked for you — it's still available.
+⚠️ Note: If you need the absolute minimum RAM and the old gemma:2b (~1.6GB) suited you — it's still available.
 But for new installations, I recommend E4B right away.
-Gemma 4's thinking mode can be turned on and off — read about how it works and when to disable it in the article Reasoning Mode in Gemma 4: How to Enable, When Needed, and What It Costs.
+Thinking mode in Gemma 4 can be turned on and off — how it works and when to turn it off, read in the article Reasoning mode in Gemma 4: How to Enable, When Needed, and How Much It Costs.

-ollama run phi3:mini "Translate to Ukrainian: The quick brown fox jumps over the lazy dog"
+ollama run phi4-mini "Translate to Ukrainian: The quick brown fox jumps over the lazy dog"

 • ✔️ General chat and Q&A → Llama 3.2 3B